Processed meat and colon cancer risk: What most Americans still don’t know

 And that’s a problem — because these foods are a regular part of many diets.

-How processed meat increases colon cancer risk
+How processed meat may increase colon cancer risk

 Processing methods can create harmful substances, such as: